-Carolyn adds: ‘[demonstrating passion] is especially important for non-cognates – they may have secured internships or work experience, obtained subscriptions to property journals or attended property events.’
+Carolyn advises: ‘[demonstrating passion] is especially important for non-cognates – they may have secured internships or work experience, obtained subscriptions to property journals or attended property events.’

 - Find out more about how non-cognates (students who have not studied a property-related degree) can make their start in the property sector here.